agri-gaia/seerep/docs/mkdocs/tutorials/writing-python-tests.md

 [here](https://github.com/agri-gaia/seerep/blob/main/tests/conftest.py).

 After that the `project_uuid` of the created project is retrieved and used for the different calls to the example functions.
-To attach new BoundingBoxes to images, it has to be ensured that images are present.
+To attach new Labels to images, it has to be ensured that images are present.
 This is done by utilizing the [gRPC_pb_sendLabeledImage](https://github.com/agri-gaia/seerep/blob/main/examples/python/gRPC/images/gRPC_pb_sendLabeledImage.py) example.
-Then the BoundingBoxes example can be used to add BoundingBoxes to those images.
+Then the Labels example can be used to add Labels to those images.

-Following on the BoundingBoxes returned by `add_bb_raw()` are tested and compared against those now persisting on the server. `get_imgs` retrieves all the images from the server, each mapping of image `uuid` to BoundingBoxes is iterated and in the list of all images the image, which matches the image `uuid` of the mapping, is inspected further.
-Only the BoundingBoxes with the category `laterAddedBB` are relevant and therefore filtered.
-Lastly the sent BoundingBoxes are converted to python dictionaries and compared for matching with the filtered image attached BoundingBoxes.
+Following on the Labels returned by `add_label_raw()` are tested and compared against those now persisting on the server. `get_imgs` retrieves all the images from the server, each mapping of image `uuid` to Labels is iterated and in the list of all images the image, which matches the image `uuid` of the mapping, is inspected further.
+Only the Labels with the category `laterAddedBB` are relevant and therefore filtered.
+Lastly the sent Labels are converted to python dictionaries and compared for matching with the filtered image attached Labels.

 ## Tips to ease development